DaikiKumakura/CRiSM/README.md

 crism -i <input_dir> -o <output_dir> --db <markergene.hmm> --list <markergene_list.txt> -t <threads>
 ```

+### Command Line Options

+- `-i`, `--input`: Specify the input directory containing the genome files (fna or fasta file).
+- `-o`, `--output`: Specify the output directory for the analysis results.
+- `--db`: Path to the HMM database file.
+- `--list`: Path to the file listing the marker genes.
+- `-t`, `--threads`: Number of threads to use for the analysis.

 ## DESCRIPTION

 CRiSM performs the following analysis steps: